CarstenHennig/cola-web-example-1/README.md

-# COLA - Cool animal Owners Leipzig Association website
+X# COLA - Cool animal owners Leipzig association website

 This is the open source project for the COLA website

-## Authors
+##Authors
 Joel